GreenGroup/RPMDrate/README.rst

 Dependencies
 ------------

-RPMD depends on several other packages in order to provide its full functional capabilities.
+RPMDrate depends on several other packages in order to provide its full functional capabilities.
 The following dependencies are required to compile and run RPMD: